epfl-ada/ada-2024-project-adadasurmonbidet2024/README.md

 - Do films produced in specific regions tend to use names that align with the cultural background of the characters?
 For example, do American films predominantly feature Anglo-Saxon names for protagonists and villainous roles?

 ## Additional Dataset
-We propose integrating a dataset that associates each first name with its ethnicity, which would allow us to make the ethnic origin of the names one of the main characteristics in our analysis.
+We propose integrating a dataset that associates each first name with its ethnicity, which would allow us to make the ethnic origin of the names one of the characteristics of our analysis.
 This would enable us to, for example, explore the relationship between the origin of a name and the location where the films are produced.
 The dataset we have identified, "Name Ethnicity," is available on Kaggle.

 ## Project Plans and Methods

 ### Step 1: Data Exploration
 We began with data cleaning, removing irrelevant columns and rows, particularly those missing character names.
 For preprocessing, we isolated first names by:
-- Stripping out prefixes (e.g., “Dr. Alison Parker” becomes “Alison”)
+- Stripping out prefixes (e.g., “Dr. Alison Parker” becomes “Alison Parker”)
-- Removing generic terms like “girlfriend”
+- Eliminate commun names like “taxi” or “waiter” using `nltk.corpus.words`.
+- From the filtered data, restore words identified as valid names using the `nltk.corpus.names` library, which provides a list of English names.
 - Keeping only the first name from full names (e.g., “Amélie” from “Amélie Poulain”)

 The cleaned data was saved in a CSV file for streamlined analysis.

 ### Step 2: Feature Extraction for Name Analysis
-In this step, we examined the characteristics of first names to lay the foundation for the rest of our analysis.
+In this step, we examined the characteristics of first names to determine the foundation for the rest of our analysis.
 We extracted several specific traits of the names:
 - Length (using Python’s `len()` function)
-- Structure (vowel and consonant count using pandas)
+- Structure (vowel and consonant count using `pandas`)
 - First and last letters

 Next, we will merge the cultural origin dataset and apply phonetic analysis using algorithms like Soundex or Metaphone to explore pronunciation patterns and trends related to names.

 ### Step 3: Understanding the Data
 To better understand the relationships between character names and their traits, we started by exploring the data to identify patterns and formulate hypotheses.
-Our goal is to uncover trends related to gender, age, movie genres, character importance, ethnicity, and the phonetic characteristics of names.
+Our goal was to find trends related to gender, age, movie genres, character importance, ethnicity, and the phonetic characteristics of names.

 ### Step 4: Study of Correlations Between Name Characteristics and Character Features
-We focus on identifying key correlations in the data, especially phonetic patterns linked to factors like gender, movie genre, age, and ethnicity.
+We plan on identifying correlations in the data, especially phonetic patterns linked to factors like gender, movie genre, age, and ethnicity.
 We will examine whether certain sounds are tied to specific genres or character roles and explore the influence of filming locations on name origins.

 ### Step 5: Sentiment Analysis
 The goal is to analyze the connotations of character names and how they are linked to character traits.
 We will conduct sentiment analysis on sentences featuring these names, identifying structures and adjectives to determine if the names have positive, negative, or neutral connotations.
 Phonetic analysis will further explore whether phonetic traits (like name length or consonant count) correlate with specific roles, such as villains.